 Yes, it’s again a serious concern.
 Formalin is toxic and can create a number of health hazards including cancer.

 Formalin is used as a preservative to prevent its decay.
 It is used to wash the fish to control parasite infestation on the fish skin, gill, and fins.

 Therefore don’t forget to wash fish thoroughly.
-Keep fish in saltwater for one and a half hours and then put it in a vinegar solution (with 20% vinegar) for another one hour.
+Keep fish in saltwater for one and a half hours and then put it in a vinegar solution (with 20% vinegar) for another hour.
 Next, wash it again with plain running water.

 Central Institute of Fisheries Technology (CIFT), Cochin, and the Indian Council of Agricultural Research (ICAR) has developed an easy-to-use rapid formalin detection kit for fish.
-Food Safety and Standards Authority of India (FSSAI) recommends consumers to get the kit for rapid testing of fish before purchase.
+Food Safety and Standards Authority of India (FSSAI) recommends consumers get the kit for rapid testing of fish before purchase.
 If you are interested, you can keep the kit handy before you go fish shopping next time.
-The kit will cost approximately Rs 50/- containing 25 strips and reagent.
+The kit will cost approximately Rs 50/- containing 25 strips and reagents.
 Each test would cost Rs 2/-.(10)